dataclouder-dev/startup-template-node/README.md

 ## Scaffolding

-1) Adapt the user model.
+1. Adapt the user model.
-2) Prepare environment variables.
+2. Prepare environment variables.

+### Remove Modules.

+If you dont need a module, remove it, deleting the folder and the import from the app.module.ts file.